Leading Load Cell Manufacturers

 Because they are so sensitive, it’s essential that you treat your load cells with great care.
 Below are a few pointers for load cell care:

-2. Use a stable power supply in order to prevent high excitation voltage surges.
+2. Ensure a stable power supply to prevent voltage surges.

 Standards